Types of Support for Mental & Emotional HealthSearch for Resources

 - Practice deep breathing at least once a day.
 It's a great way to get your day started, center yourself during the day, or wind down for bed.

 - Listening to music that matches your mood can help you to let out some energy and emotion.

-- Likewise, listening to soothing, relaxing music can help you calm down and unwind.
+- Listening to soothing, relaxing music can also help you calm down and unwind.

-- Any hobby or acitivity that brings you calmness without causing harm to yourself or others can be helpful for coping with stress.
-Some mindful activities you may enjoy or use to relax are:
+- Any hobby or activity that brings calmness without causing harm to self or others can help you cope with stress.
+Some mindful, relaxing activities you may enjoy are: